In this article we will explain what it is and how to use the Itten circle.

 We speak of contrast when there are evident differences between two chromatic effects compared.

 If these differences are absolute, we speak of contrast of opposites or of contrast of polarity.

 - cold-hot, which at their maximum degree of opposition constitute an example of polarity contrast;

 By studying the most characteristic characters and chromatic effects, seven types of contrast can be established and they are:

-- contrast of pure colors;
+- contrast of pure colours;

 - quality contrast;

 - chiaroscuro contrast;

 - quantity contrast;

 Summing up, understanding how to match colours is the first step to be elegant and classy.

 In fact, the biggest style mistakes are always related to colour matching.